-- Please look for the following: eye contact, confidence, articulation, poise, tone, speed, body language) - Please make detailed comments on each ballot (positive & areas of improvement). - Rank students in first to last, no ties.
-Issue speaker points, 90 to 100 (highest points to 1st)

-DISCLOSURE of RESULTS ANY round is PROHIBITED.
+- Please look for the following: eye contact, confidence, articulation, poise, tone, speed, body language) - Please make detailed comments on each ballot (positive & areas of improvement). - Rank: 1st to last place, no ties. - Speaker Points: 90 to 100 (highest points to 1st) DISCLOSURE of RESULTS ANY round is PROHIBITED.

-TYPE IN THE BALLOT FEEDBACK WHILE COMPETITORS ARE SPEAKING TO SAVE TIME.
+\TYPE IN THE BALLOT FEEDBACK WHILE COMPETITORS ARE SPEAKING TO SAVE TIME.
 We cannot start the next round or finish the tournament until all ballots are submitted.

-You will have time to edit/change/add additional feedback after the ranks, points, and decision is submitted.
+You will have time to edit/change/add additional feedback after the ranks, points, and decision is submitted. \Other than school dress-code violations, attire should not be considered in scoring/ranking.